slu-soc1120/syllabus/docs/grading.md

 ## Extra Credit

 From time to time I may offer extra credit to be applied to your final grade.
 I will only offer extra credit if it is open to the entire class (typically for something like attending a lecture or event on-campus).
 If I offer extra credit, I will generally require you to submit a short written summary of the activity within a week of the event to obtain the credit.
-Papers should be submitted via Blackboard and will typically consist of a paragraph describing the event and a paragraph connecting the event to the class material in some way.
+Papers should be submitted via Canvas and will typically consist of a paragraph describing the event and a paragraph connecting the event to the class material in some way.
 When offered, extra credit opportunities cannot be made-up or substituted if you are unable to attend the event.

 ## Grading